All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey classes

-Now consider the subclass $\mathcal K_{1,3}$ of all metric spaces which use only distances one and three.
+\begin{example}[Metric spaces with distances $1$ and $3$] Now consider the class $\mathcal K_{1,3}$ of all metric spaces which use only distances 1 and 3.
 It is easy to see that $\mathcal K_{1,3}$ is not a locally finite subclass of $\mathcal R$.
-Denote by $\str{T} \in \mathcal R$ the triangle with distances 1--1--3.
-Now consider cycle of length $n$ with one edge of distance three and the others of distance one.
-Such cycle has completion $\str{T}$ however there is no strong $\mathcal K_{1,3}$-completion, while every proper substructure (path consisting of at most one edge with distance three and other with distance one) does have a $\mathcal K_{1,3}$-strong completion.
-It follows that there is no $n(\str{T})$ and thus $\mathcal K_{1,3}$ is not locally finite subclass of $\mathcal R$.
-We will further discuss metric spaces in Sections~\ref{sec:metric} and~\ref{sec:metric2}. \end{example}
+To see that let $\str T\in \mathcal R$ be the triangle with distances 1--1--3.
+Now consider a cycle $\str C_n$ of length $n$ with one edge of distance three and the others of distance one (as depicted in Figure~\ref{ultra}).